KL2300030695/handcricket/README.md

 This is a real-time **Hand Cricket Game** built using Python, OpenCV, and MediaPipe.
 You can play cricket by just using your fingers in front of a webcam — no mouse or keyboard needed!

-### 📸 Demo
-https://user-images.githubusercontent.com/your-demo-gif.mp4 *(Optional - You can upload a video/gif demo)*

 ---

 ## 🚀 Features